davetremblay/Marathon/README.md

 # Marathon

-Marathon is a program to automatically create a 50% microrhythm between two rhythmic patterns in MIDI.
+Marathon is a program to automatically create a microrhythm between two rhythmic patterns in MIDI.

 For more information about microrhythms, follow the link https://wp.me/p3mIfa-off

-Marathon takes a MIDI file by the name of your choice located in the same folder as itself containing two MIDI tracks of same length and number of notes.
-Marathon then creates the file "marathon_out.mid" by calculating the average duration of each note pair in the two tracks and copying the channel, velocity, and pitch pattern of the first track.
+Maraton offers a range of preset patterns and a text command option to create custom patterns.

 As of February 26, 2019, Marathon can also generate microrhythms for you, without having to feed it a MIDI file.
 You can select from 6 different